Bad Credit Powersports and ATV Financing Options in 2026

 What we like: Might find a promotional rate discount or another sales event during the holidays

-What we don’t like: Credit requirements are often vague, and may only approve “well-qualified buyers”
+What we don’t like: Credit requirements are often vague and may only apply to “well-qualified buyers”

 Not all manufacturers offer loans for people with bad credit.
 To make things trickier, many don’t publicly disclose their minimum credit score requirements.
-In that case, the best way to tell if you qualify is to get preapproved for a loan.
+In that case, the best way to tell if you qualify is to apply for or request preapproval.

 Bank or credit union loans